 4. How we use your Information

-Carbon use your information for the following:
+We use your information for the following:

-- Modeling – Carbon may combine your de-identified profile with many others in order to infer relationships between Activity and intent segments / demographics and build statistical models.
+We may combine your de-identified profile with many others in order to infer relationships between Activity and intent segments / demographics and build statistical models.

-And your information is used by our Publisher clients and partners for the following:-
+And your information is used by our Publisher clients and partners for the following:

 – Custom audiences – include you (your Identifiers) in audiences for advertiser campaigns which they believe you will respond to based on your profile.

-- Personalised advertising – based on which audiences you belong to, deliver targeted advertising to you on your devices on their Publisher site(s) and across the internet (this includes interest based advertising, re-targeting and cross-platform targeting).
+Based on which audiences you belong to, deliver targeted advertising to you on your devices on their Publisher site(s) and across the internet (this includes interest based advertising, re-targeting and cross-platform targeting).

-- Measurement – analyse and improve the effectiveness of campaigns.
+Analyse and improve the effectiveness of campaigns.